lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 function universalReceiver(bytes32 typeId, bytes memory receivedData) external payable returns (bytes memory);
 ```

-This function is part of the [LSP1](./LSP-1-UniversalReceiver.md) specification, with additional requirements as follows:
+This function is part of the [LSP1] specification, with additional requirements as follows:

-- MUST emit a [`ValueReceived`](#valuereceived) event before external calls if the function receives native tokens.
+- MUST emit a [`ValueReceived`] event before external calls if the function receives native tokens.

-- If an `address` is stored under the data key attached below and and this address is a contract that supports the [LSP1UniversalReceiverDelegate](#) interface id, forwards the call to the [`universalReceiverDelegate(..)`](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1271.md#specification) function of the **UniversalReceiverDelegate** contract.
+- If an `address` is stored under the data key attached below and and this address is a contract that supports the [LSP1UniversalReceiver interface id], forwards the call to the [`universalReceiver(bytes32,bytes)`] function on the address retreived appended with the caller address without padding (bytes20) and the uint256 msg.value sent (bytes32) to the `universalReceiver(bytes32,bytes)` function of the LSP0 contract.
 If there is no address stored under this data key, execution continues normally.

 ```json
 {